 When you do get reviews, you should also learn how to respond to negative reviews and positive feedback.
 It shows you care what people have to say and increases trust between the two groups through continuous engagement.

-Review responses are so vital to the local digital marketing process that the SOCi/Forrester report revealed 79% of marketers see the ability to set up and manage service-level agreements for review responses as the most valuable feature to have when optimizing localized marketing efforts.
+Review responses are vital to the local digital marketing process.
+79% of marketers see the ability to set up and manage service-level agreements for review responses as the most valuable feature to have when optimizing localized marketing efforts.

 Local Digital Marketing Step 2: Engage via Social Media

 Review responses aren’t the only way to engage with consumers.
 Social media is another valuable asset in your local digital marketing toolkit.
-Consider the stats below from the SOCi/Forrester’s findings and customer reviews data:
+Consider the stats below:

-- 86% of customers increasingly look for local business info on large search and social properties
+- 86% of customers increasingly look for local business information on large search and social properties

 - 40% of digital consumers use social networks to research new brands or products